 - The domain is registered to a third party, not your business.
 This means that you do not own the domain, rather the third-party business owns the domain.
 In this case you will need to negotiate with the third party to transfer ownership.

-Consequences: You cannot make changes to the DNS settings, and as a result, you cannot move the hosting to another provider.
-In other words, if you have an old website, with no access to either the domain or the hosting, then you cannot load a new website.
+Consequences: You cannot make changes to the DNS settings, and as a result, you cannot move the web hosting to another provider.
+In other words, if you have an old website, with no access to either the domain or the web hosting, then you cannot load a new website.

 Domain registrant sells the domain to your competition